GraphicalModelLab/GML_SaaS/README.md

 # GML_SaaS
 GML (Graphical Model Lab) is an open source SaaS.

-Goal of this system is to make graph based machine learning experiment easy in a user friendly manner.
+Goal of this system is to make graph based machine learning experiment easy in a user friendly manner with Big Data.

 ## Tech Blog